Install FreeRADIUS

 -

 Select whether you want to use SYSLOG or a JSON-FILE as the default log driver for the FreeRADIUS container.
-By default, the script will deploy SYSLOG as the default log driver.
+By default, the script will deploy SYSLOG log driver.

 By default the log driver for the FreeRADIUS container is set to 'SYSLOG'.
 Change to JSON-FILE?
 Y/N